Grand Designs’ Kevin McCloud says UK property market ‘broken and dysfunctional’

 A lack of competition between developers is stifling quality and innovation and means the market is more sensitive to downturns, he argued.

-“We have effectively a broken market, a dysfunctional market, it has been hollowed out,” the television star told PA.

-“It means that when we hit difficulty, those companies nosedive and they buy each other out.
+“We have effectively a broken market, a dysfunctional market, it has been hollowed out,” the television star said.
+“It means that when we hit difficulty, those companies nosedive and they buy each other out.”

 “If, like Germany, we had a really resilient market with thousands of medium-sized companies, you’d find a general ability to flex and respond in a way that is not motivated by panic.”